Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 This Allevol duffel was modelled on a version of the coat that was provided for English postmen in the 1960s (the Pat in the name refers to your friendly neighbourhood Postman Pat).

 Made from 32 oz.
 Melton wool woven in Japan and sewn in the UK, this duffel has a remarkable hand feel.
 With a detachable hood, it can move with ease through dry and wet spaces.
-It might just be the duffel perfected for a modern audience.
+This is the duffel coat perfected for the modern, savvy, and stylish man.

 Allevol’s duffel is also available in Grey, White, and Olive.